Sin Chew Daily

 Sin Chew Daily (星洲日報), formerly known as Sin Chew Jit Poh (Seng-chiu Ji̍t-pò), is a Chinese-language newspaper in Malaysia.
 According to report from the Audit Bureau of Circulation for the period ending 31 December 2011, Sin Chew Daily has an average daily circulation of almost 500,000 copies and also the largest-selling Chinese-language newspaper outside Greater China.
-It is only on Sundays that the circulation of the Malay-language (national language of Malaysia) papers exceeds that of Sin Chew Daily.
+It is only on Sundays that the circulation of the Malaysian Malay newspapers exceeds that of Sin Chew Daily.

 Sin Chew Daily is owned by Sin Chew Media Corporation Berhad, a subsidiary of Media Chinese International Limited.
 It is a member of the Asia News Network.
 It is circulated throughout Malaysia and neighboring countries, in Southern Thailand, Brunei and Indonesia.
 It is also published and printed in Indonesia and Cambodia, under different mastheads.

 Sin Chew Daily has 53 news bureaus and six printing plants in Peninsular and East Malaysia.

 History

-Sin Chew Daily was founded on 15 January 1929, by Aw Boon Par and Aw Boon Haw, founder of the Tiger Balm in Straits Settlements as part of the Star Amalgamated Newspaper formed by these two philanthropists.
-The newspaper was suspended between 1942 and 1945 during the Japanese occupation of Malaya.
+Sin Chew Daily was founded on 15 January 1929, by Aw Boon Par and Aw Boon Haw, founder of the Tiger Balm in Singapore, which was then a part of the Straits Settlements.
+The newspaper formed a part of the Star Amalgamated Newspaper formed by these two philanthropists.
+The newspaper was suspended between 1942 and 1945 during the Japanese occupation of Malaya and Singapore.

-A Kuala Lumpur office was established in 1950, but even after the secession of Singapore from Malaysia in 1965, Sin Chew Daily still operated with its headquarters in Singapore under the management of descendant of the Aw brothers.
+A Kuala Lumpur office was established in 1950.
+Even after the secession of Singapore from Malaysia in 1965, Sin Chew Daily initially still operated with its headquarters in Singapore under the management of descendant of the Aw brothers.
 In order to expedite the printing process, in 1966, Sin Chew Daily built a new plant located at its present head office premises in Petaling Jaya.
 With the setting up of this new plant, other departments such as the news desk, editorial, production and circulation were started.
-The Petaling Jaya operation became independent from the head office in Singapore.

-Following the directives from the government on restraining foreigners from controlling the press, the Aw family transferred their ownership of Sin Chew Daily to Lim Kheng Kim in 1982.
+After separation, the Petaling Jaya operation increasingly became independent from the head office in Singapore.
+Following the directives from the Malaysian government on restraining foreigners from controlling the press, the Aw family transferred their ownership of Sin Chew Daily to Lim Kheng Kim in 1982.
+The Singaporean version eventually merged with Nanyang Siang Pau not long after to form Lianhe Zaobao and Lianhe Wanbao, the latter of which would also merge again with Shin Min Daily News in 2021.

 In 1987, Sin Chew Daily sank into deep financial trouble, and a receiver was appointed over the company.
 On 27 October 1987, the publication licence of Sin Chew Daily was suspended under Operasi Lalang, one of the most drastic clampdowns on civil dissent launched by the government.
 Tiong Hiew King, an entrepreneur from Sarawak, acquired Sin Chew Daily in 1988.
 After five months 11 days, Sin Chew Daily resumed publication on 8 April 1988.

 In the early 1990s, Sin Chew Daily emerged as the best-selling Chinese newspaper, beating Nanyang Siang Pau, the leading Chinese newspaper then.